aracloud/terraform-f5xc-smsv2-azure/README.md

 ```
 Update the values in `terraform.tfvars` to match your deployment needs.

-Here are some key variables to configure:
+Here are the main key variables to configure:

 - **Planet wide Variables:**
   ```hcl